Laragear/Refine/README.md

 - A static property being written is the cache of Abstract Refiner methods which is only written once.

 There should be no problems using this package with Laravel Octane.

+If you can always flush the cached refiner methods using the `RefineQuery::flushCachedRefinerMethods()`.

 ## Security